-Absence - It is the student's responsibility to make up school/homework that has not been completed due to absence.
-The student should make an appointment with each teacher to discuss assignments to be completed and the deadline for each.
-Homework and make-up work will not be given prior to any illegal absence (i.e. vacation).
+Absences - If a student is absent or knows that he/she will be absent, it is his or her responsibility to obtain and make up school/homework that has been/will be missed.
+Assigned work is available on Google Classroom.
+Homework and make-up work will not be given prior to any unexcused absence (i.e. vacation).
 Upon the student's return, missed work and assignments will be given along with a due date.